pufferpanel/documentation/source/guides/getting-help.rst

 * (If Applicable) What template you're using I.E. ``Minecraft`` or ``Palworld``.

 * (If Applicable) What environment you're trying to use.
 I.E ``docker`` or ``host``.

+* Your install method, I.E. Native Package or Docker.